Car Accidents Caused By Family Member / Friend How Much Compensation Can I Claim?

 - The mix of different modes of transport.

-- The numbers of newly qualified or elderly drivers can change things.
+- How the numbers of newly qualified or elderly drivers can change things.

 How much compensation will I get after a car accident causing injury in which a family member was to blame?

-Although we cannot guarantee accuracy of what compensation a family member might receive from a car accident injury without knowing the full details, the table below provides many average compensation amounts for injuries typically seen in road traffic accident.
+We cannot guarantee what compensation you might receive from a car accident injury without knowing the full details.
+But we can provide estimates for payouts following a car accident caused by a family member.
+So, the table below provides many average compensation amounts for such accident injuries.

 |Reason for compensation||Typical compensation amount||Comments|